-During the fiscal year 2017-2018 the funds received from the Local Transportation Fund complied with the above provision.
-State Transit Assistance funds were not received.
+During the fiscal year 2018-2019 the funds received from the Local Transportation Fund and State Transit Assistance Fund complied with the above provision.

-B. Section 99268.5(c)
+b.
+Section 99268.5(c)

 Section 99268.5(c) indicates that an operator in Ventura County providing combined specialized service for elderly and handicapped persons and regular public transportation shall be eligible for Local Transportation Funds if it maintains for the fiscal year, ratio of fare revenue to operating costs at least equal to 20.00%.
 Should Moorpark perform separate farebox calculations for its regular public transportation service and specialized elderly and handicapped persons public transportation program, the separate farebox ratio requirements would then be 20.00% and 10.00%, respectively.